partidodigitalpt/documentation/Remote e-voting overview.md

 of a PKI (public key infrastructure) helps by providing an easy and highly secured way for authentication.
-PKI ensures that sensitive information is encrypted and can only be reverse verified with special keys that is in possession of only the voter and trusted entities, generally with the help of a CA (Certificate Authority).
+PKI ensures that sensitive information is encrypted and can only be reverse verified with special keys that are in possession of only the voter and trusted entities, generally with the help of a CA (Certificate Authority).

 The whole system is thus divided and analyzed into several phases or